sentinel-hub/collections/collections/cnes-land-cover-map/README.md

 The CNES Land Cover Map (Occupation des Sols, OSO) produces land classification for Metropolitan France at 10 m spatial resolution based on Sentinel-2 L2A data within the Theia Land Cover CES framework.
 Maps for 2020, 2019, and 2018 use a 23-categories nomenclature.
 For earlier maps in 2017 and 2016, a fully compatible 17-classes nomenclature is employed.

 ## Band information
-CNES Land Cover product has 3 bands.
+The CNES Land Cover product contains 3 bands.
 The `OCS` band contains main classification data with class values ranging from 1 to 23.
 The Land Cover nomenclature and colouring scheme is shown below.

-The other 2 bands are the `OCS_Confidence` and the `OCS_Validity` band.
-The `OCS_Confidence` band provides the information on the confidence of classifier with confidence values ranging from 0 to 100.
+The other 2 bands are `OCS_Confidence` and `OCS_Validity`.
+The `OCS_Confidence` band provides the information on the classifier confidence with values ranging from 0 to 100.
 The `OCS_Validity` band indicates the number of cloudless images.

 ### CNES Land Cover nomenclature and colouring scheme.